 - 1. The student is required to provide an official transcript outlining credits and/or clock hours earned from institutions accredited by agencies recognized by the U.S Department of Education or a state or federal approving agency and course descriptions from the outside institution(s). - 2.
 For all programs, the student must have earned at least a grade of "C" (70%, 2.0) for each course accepted for transfer credits and/or hours.
 Credits earned within the past 10 years are preferred for relevance. - 3.
 The transfer of credit process must be completed prior to the student starting their program of study at DSDT College. - 4.
 The course must have had curriculum and units of measurement similar to those in DSDT's student handbook for the corresponding course. - 5.
-The student may transfer up to 50% of the program's credits/hours; exceptions may be made to this policy for students transferring from schools closing in the last twelve months as approved by the main campus School Director. - 6.
+The student may transfer up to 50% of the program's credits/hours; exceptions may be made to this policy for students transferring from schools closing in the last twelve months as - this policy for students transferring from schools closing in the last twelve months as approved by the main campus School Director. - 6.
 Transfer of credits is determined and approved on a case-by-case basis by the Director of Admissions at the main campus.